rushikeshbadgujar007/Bagging-Significant-Reviews/README.md

 # Bagging-Significant-Reviews
-This is the capstone project we had created with our group in the PGP in Data Science course.
+This is the capstone project our group had created with  in the PGP in Data Science course.